-In 2007, two cases of tick-borne relapsing fever (TBRF) were reported in King County.
-Both cases traveled outside King County: one case spent time in Idaho and British Columbia, and the other case spent time in Chelan County during the likely exposure period.
-Both cases were hospitalized.
-There were no reported deaths.
+In 2008, one case of tick-borne relapsing fever (TBRF) was reported.
+The case spent time in Kittitas County during the likely exposure period.
+The case was not hospitalized and recovered fully.

-Washington State has two to eight cases of tickborne relapsing fever (TBRF) reported each year, most occurring while vacationing in rural, mountainous areas between May and September.
-There have been 11 cases of relapsing fever reported in King County since 1999, all associated with exposures outside of western Washington.
+Washington state reports two to eight cases of tickborne relapsing fever (TBRF) each year.
+Most infections are acquired while vacationing in rural, mountainous areas between May and September.
+12 cases of relapsing fever have been reported in King County since 1999, all associated with exposures outside of Western Washington.